Form 1120-W: How corporate estimated tax payments are made

 What is form 1120-W?

 Form 1120-W is described in its official title, “Estimated Tax For Corporations”.
-It’s a tax worksheet used to determine required installments of estimated quarterly tax payments for corporations.
+It’s a tax worksheet used to determine required installments of estimated tax payments for corporations.

 Who should make estimated tax payments via 1120-W?